IsaacWoods/Roo/Spec.md

 # Specification
 Roo is a toy programming language.
-It's base belief is that C had the right idea, but was executed in a way that ended up with numerous compromises.
-Roo aims to create a programming language with the power of languages like C and C++, but without some of the limitations of powerful languages.
+It aims to improve on C with a simpler syntax and by adding some powerful new features, but without the sacrifice of power that comes with many higher-level programming languages.

 ### Aims
-* Mostly procedural
 * No separation of definition and implementation
 * Easy build process - nice dependency and source management
 * Terse and expressive syntax - no extranious punctuation and clear, concise meaning